Geis Memorial Award

-Contribution to the field of feminist psychology
+Contribution to the field of feminist psychology.

-Sophisticated research design in the social psychology tradition
+Sophisticated research design in the social psychology tradition.

-History and Purpose of the Award
+History and Purpose of Award

 Florence L. Geis was a Social Psychologist with a strong commitment to research on the Psychology of Women and to the mentoring of women graduate students.
-In her will, she left an endowment to fund doctoral students conducting dissertation research in feminist apsychology.
+In her will, she left an endowment to fund doctoral students conducting dissertation research in feminist psychology.
 To qualify for funding, the research must be 1) feminist, 2) address a feminist/womanist issue, 3) use social psychology research methods and 4) make a significant contribution to social psychology theory and research.
 Proposals will be judged on suitability, feasibility, merit of the research and the potential of the student to have a career as a feminist researcher in social psychology.
 Funding need not be used solely to fund the research project.

 Advanced doctoral graduate students in psychology or a closely related field whose dissertation research focuses on the psychology of women.
 The research must demonstrate: